 A Waltz with a Rogue Novella, #1

 Olivia Kingsley didn’t expect to fall in love and receive a secret marriage proposal two weeks into her first Season.
-However, one dance with Allen Wimpleton, heir to a viscountcy, and her fate is sealed.
-Or so she thinks until her eccentric and ailing father, unaware of Allen’s proposal, announces he’s moving the family to the Caribbean for a year.
-Unaware of her father’s ill health, Allen demands she choose—him or her father.
+However, one dance with Allen Wimpleton and her fate is sealed.
+Or so she thinks until her eccentric and ailing father announces he’s moving the family to the Caribbean for a year.
+Distraught at her leaving, and unaware of her father’s ill health, Allen demands she choose—him or her father.

-Heartbroken at his callousness, but thankful he’s revealed his true nature before she married him, Olivia turns her back on their love.
+Heartbroken at Allen’s callousness, but thankful he’s revealed his true nature before she married him, Olivia turns her back on their love.
 The year becomes three, enough time for her broken heart to heal, and after her father dies, Olivia returns to England.
-Coming face to face with Allen, she realizes she never purged him from her heart and once again the flames of love ignite, but is it too late?
+Coming face to face with an embittered Allen, she realizes she never purged him from her heart, and once again the flames of passion ignite.
+But is it too late for their love?

 “Collette delivers as always!!!!” ~Dee Foster

 “I truly love this author’s wonderful Regency romances.
 They are fun to read, romantic, and cute with a touch of humor.” ~Nicole Laverdure

 “Wonderful tale of love and second chances. ” ~Vero